 Can I use Refresh Optive Advance with my contact lens?

-The preservative free Refresh Optive Advance is safe to use with your contacts on.
+The preservative-free Refresh Optive Advance is safe to use with your contacts.

 Is Refresh Optive Advance preservative free?